 Sophisticated Mantel Styling

 Anyone with a sophisticated decorating palette will appreciate this mantel decor from Robert Brown at the Southeastern Designer Showhouse.
-Building on a neutral foundation, the display makes use of graphic black and white images and a grey vase with large-scale (but light) floral display.
-A black framed mirror opens up the space, reflecting light and making the space appear larger.
+Building on a neutral foundation, the display makes use of graphic black and white images and a grey vase with a large-scale (but light) floral display.
+A black-framed mirror opens up the space, reflecting light and making the space appear larger.
 The result is pure elegance.